BACK TO GREEK WINE

 Local Santorini wine is quite accessible all over the island.
 Not only in stores, but many tavernas have their home-made wine.
 And it’s still possible, more in the small villages, to find older men selling their home-made wine in plastic bottles.

 The island excels with its white wines.
-More than 70% of the grapes they grow are the Assyrtiko variety.
+More than 70% of the grapes they grow are Assyrtiko.
 They use them in several white wines and Vinsanto.

 The Grapes